Runebase/runebase/README.md

 Runebase is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
 It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with Runebase's Bitcoin-like UTXO blockchain.
 For more general information about Runebase as well as links to join our community, go to https://runebase.io

-Welcome to the Runebase Ignition Main Network.
+Welcome to the Runebase Fastlane Main Network.
 This is the main network where the tokens hold value and should be guarded very carefully.
 If you are testing the network, or developing unstable software on Runebase, we highly recommend using either testnet or regtest mode.

 The major features of the Runebase network include: